karttur/basin_extract_docs/_posts/2020/2020-10-15-basin-delineate-eclipse-setup.markdown

 ## Introduction

 _basin_extract_ is a Python package that belongs to the semi automated system for delineating river basins created by Thomas Gumbricht.
 This post is a manual on how to setup a Python environment for the _basin_extract_ package in the <span class='app'>Eclipse</span> Integrated Development Environment (IDE).
+The manual focuses on MacOS, if want to us Linux, the installation of <span class='app'>Eclipse</span> is covered in the post [SPIDE for Ubuntu 20](https://karttur.github.io/setup-ide/blog/ubuntu20-setup-spide/).

 ### Prerequisites